 Q: What will you do to make these changes?

-E.g.: Facebook campaign and road-signs in high-risk areas
+E.g.: Facebook campaigns and road signs in high-risk areas

-It’s a common misconception that measurement and evaluation is only done once the project is complete.
-In fact, measurement should be done throughout the project and by determining what you want to measure makes the process a lot easier.
+It’s a common misconception that measurement and evaluation are only done once the project is complete.
+In fact, measurement should be done throughout the project and determining what you want to measure makes the process a lot easier.

 The communication metrics you can measure are almost endless.
 But by labelling the outcomes that are meaningful to your project, your measurement is both manageable and valuable.